adnammit/notes/csharp.md

 	- Application -> Visual Studio Solution
 	- Layer Component -> Visual Studio Project

 ## DOMAIN DRIVEN DESIGN
-* programmers tend to think in terms of models -- what is the shape of this data? what does it do? but that doesn't always scale up encorporate the high-level business requirements. thinking about the domain as a whole can help capture the bigger picture
+* programmers tend to think in terms of models -- what is the shape of this data? what does it do? but that doesn't always scale up incorporate the high-level business requirements. thinking about the domain as a whole can help capture the bigger picture
 * DDD still depends on SRP (Single Responsibility Principal)
 * Anti-Corruption Layers (ACL) are another key DDD pattern
 	- ACLs are essentially seams that prevent non-domain concepts from leaking into your model